telerik/ajax-docs/controls/grid/client-side-programming/events/onbatcheditopening.md

 # OnBatchEditOpening

-##

-OnBatchEditOpening

-This event is fired when a cell is opening for edit
+This event is fired when a cell is opening for edit.
+You can prevent the cell from opening by cancelling it.

 |  **Fired by**  | RadGrid |